Haspamelodica/Charon-CI/README.md

 ## Limitations
 - (The student submisison can not create any files outside of its Docker container.
   This is intentional and as designed.)
-- Currently, the POM file used to compile and run student code is fixed.
+- Currently, the student side is always invoked using Maven with a fixed POM file.
 This will likely be changed in the future.
-- Build artifacts created by the tests POM file will only be visible to the outside of the container if they are created in `/data` (or subdirectories).
+- Build artifacts created by the tests will only be visible to the outside of the container if they are created in `/data` (or subdirectories).
   The POM file will be invoked in `/data/tests` in the Docker container.
   This implies all results from the `target` folder will be visible to the outside.
-- The exercise build can't modify or delete any existing files in the `exercise` folder, which includes all files in the tests repository.
+- The exercise build can't assume to be able to modify or delete any existing files in the `exercise` folder, which includes all files in the tests repository.